-One of the symptoms of peri-menopause you may not be aware of is how the changes in your hormones can also affect your ability to control your blood sugar balance as effectively.
+One of the symptoms of peri-menopause you may not be aware of is how your fluctuating levels of hormones could also affect your ability to control your blood sugar balance as effectively.

-One way, you can address this is by making sure that you enough protein and healthy fats in your first meal of the day.
+One of the ways that you can address this is by ensuring you have enough protein, healthy fats and fibre at each meal, especially for your first meal of the day.

-The first meal of the day is arguably the most important one as it can help to set blood sugar control for the rest of the day.
+The first meal of the day is arguably the most important one, as it could affect your blood sugar control for the rest of the day.

-We also lose lean muscle mass as we age and this is accelerated during peri-menopause.
+Additionally, protein helps to build (and maintain) muscle mass.
+We lose lean muscle mass as we age and this is accelerated during peri-menopause.
 This is one of the reasons regular exercise is so important in midlife.
-Protein helps you to build (and maintain) muscle mass.

 Healthy fats are essential to make hormones.
 A low-fat diet is definitely not one to follow in peri-menopause!